Meet life with more wisdom, care and presence.

 registration & schedule details

-DATES FOR SPRING 2019 EDITION COMING SOON Class meets 6 consecutive Wednesday evenings (7-9pm) + Saturday for a daylong retreat** (9am-3pm.)
+Course runs April 17th – May 22nd.
+Classes meets 6 consecutive Wednesday evenings (7-9pm) + Saturday for a daylong retreat** (May 18th, 9am-3pm.)
 Tuition is $385* and includes recordings of talks and meditations, weekly class summaries and a private mindfulness consultation.
 (Participants may also attend future Mindful Living daylong retreats, by donation.)

 * There are a limited number of partial scholarships available for Mindful Living.
 Email Ashley if you would like to explore this option.